sschepanski/SCZ_DEP/README.md

-# High Resolution Joint Symbolic Dynamics in Depression and Schizophrenia - Risk of Bias Figure Supporting Material
+# High Resolution Joint Symbolic Dynamics in Depression and Schizophrenia
 ## Overview

 This repository contains the reproducible analysis workflow for the project titled “High Resolution Joint Symbolic Dynamics Reveal Altered Cardiorespiratory Network Pathways and Autonomic Dysregulation in Schizophrenia and Depression”.